Guided by Data: Navigating Your Child's Reading Journey with Screening Results | Nicola Lott

 This is an example of how your child’s report may look.
 This example shows a child who needs some extra support at the beginning of the year and has caught up by the middle of the year.

-When should I panic if my child scores in the yellow or red zone on a screener?
+Should I panic if my child scores in the yellow or red zone on a screener?

-When should I panic if my child scores in the yellow or red zone on a screener?
+Should I panic if my child scores in the yellow or red zone on a screener?

 It's natural to feel worried if your child's screener results fall in the higher-risk zones, especially if school wasn't always a positive experience for you.
 However, being flagged through Universal Screening is actually a good thing – it's the system working as intended.
 These results put your child on the radar for receiving extra support, ideally to catch them up before they fall behind.